exomishra/kobe/README.md

 ## Contact me

-For any more details or comments or suggesitons, you can contact me via [my website](https://www.lokeshmishra.com/).
+For any more details or comments or suggestions, you can contact me via [my website](https://www.lokeshmishra.com/).